opentibia/server/README.md

 # Fast compiler with Linux

-If your desktop is based on linux, do not cry, install the docker and then run the following command:
+If your desktop is based on linux, do not cry, install docker and then run the following command:
 ```
 docker run -ti --rm=true -v $(pwd):/opentibia/server opentibia/compiler-server
 ```

 success!
 You compiled this project in a few minutes. :muscle:

 OK!
-But now, how I can run?
+But now, how can I run?
 Very simple, this command is your solution:

 ```
 docker run -ti --rm=true -v $(pwd):/opentibia/server -p 7171:7171 -p 7172:7172 opentibia/run-server